-The Senate Chair will inform each candidate of the Senate’s decision regarding his/her application no later than November 1, 2013.
-In the event that a proposal is not recommended, the letter will include representative comments from Senators to assist the applicant in understanding the reasons for the decision.
+The Senate Chair will inform each candidate of the Senate’s decision regarding his/her application no later than November 5, 2014.
+In the event that a proposal is not recommended, the letter will include rubric scores to assist the applicant in understanding the reasons for the decision.
 Except as provided above, the Senate's discussion and rankings are confidential and will not be released to other parties.

-Pending the availability of funds, five Supplemental Grant Awards of $20,000 each are available to faculty who receive Development Leaves.
-These grants are provided to assist faculty in their research efforts, and can be used to:
+Pending the availability of funds, five Supplemental Awards of $20,000 each are available to faculty who receive Development Leaves.
+These awards are provided to assist faculty in their research efforts, and can be used to:

-In the latter case, the Supplemental Grant Award may be combined with other funds from the Office of the Provost and Vice President for Academic Affairs to provide up to 100% of salary for an academic-year leave.
+In the latter case, the supplemental award may be combined with other funds from the Office of the Provost and Vice President for Academic Affairs to provide up to 100% of salary for an academic-year leave.

 A committee appointed by the Provost, and including representation from the Faculty Senate, will review all requests for these awards from faculty who have been approved by the President for Faculty Development Leaves.
 This committee will recommend five award recipients to the Provost, who will make the final decisions.
 Award notifications will be made by the Provost by January 19, 2015.